karatelabs/karate/README.md

 | 3    | 2     |
 | 4    | 2     |
 ```
-This is great for testing boundary conditions against a single end-point, with the added bonus that
-your test becomes even more readable.
-This approach can certainly enable product-owners or domain-experts
-who are not programmer-folk, to review, and even collaborate on test-scenarios and scripts.
+This is great for testing boundary conditions against a single end-point, with the added bonus that your test becomes even more readable.
+This approach can certainly enable product-owners or domain-experts who are not programmer-folk, to review, and even collaborate on test-scenarios and scripts.

+For an advanced example, see: [`examples.feature`](karate-demo/src/test/java/demo/outline/examples.feature).

 ### The Karate Way
 The limitation of the Cucumber `Scenario Outline:` is that the number of rows in the `Examples:` is fixed.
 But take a look at how Karate can [loop over a `*.feature` file](#data-driven-features) for each object in a JSON array - which gives you dynamic data-driven testing, if you need it.